Courtown: Development and amenities

 The name Courtown originally applied to a townland in North Wexford, 4 kilometres east of Gorey town.
 The townland was home to the seat of Lord Courtown during the 18th and 19th centuries.
 Courtown House was demolished in 1962.
 The remains of his private church and cemetery can still be seen in the townland.
 Today it is home to Courtown Golf Club and Kiltennel Church.

 In the late 20th and early 21st century, significant urbanisation has taken place, especially in Riverchapel, just south of Courtown Harbour.
 Large housing estates are now home to commuters working in Dublin.
 While the population of Courtown is somewhat smaller, the census combines the area of Courtown, Riverchapel and Ardamine.
-As of the 2006 census the population of this area was 1,421, and had grown to 3,591 by the time of the 2016 census.
+As of the 2006 census the population of this area was 1,421, and had grown to 4,365 by the time of the 2022 census.

 Courtown is home to 'The Dinky Take-Away', serving the "best chips in Ireland", as voted on Marty Whelan's morning show on the 2FM radio station.
 Courtown also has a confectionary shop, ice-cream shop, and hair salons.

 The town features crazy golf, amusement rides, ten-pin bowling, a golf course, as well as a beach and forest park.

-Courtown is also home to a Class D RNLI inshore lifeboat.
+Courtown Lifeboat Station was opened by the Royal National Lifeboat Institution in 1865, rebuilt on its present site in 1911, but closed in 1925.
+It reopened in 1990 as the base for an inshore lifeboat.

 Seal Rescue Ireland (SRI), a charity organisation that works to rescue, rehabilitate and release sick or injured seals, is based in Courtown.